Simple Assault in Texas

 An assault is a domestic assault in Texas if the offender and victim are family or household members – such as spouses or former spouses, adults related by blood or marriage, persons who live together or who are or were engaged in a continuous romantic or intimate relationship.
 Simple domestic assault in Texas can be a misdemeanor or felony, depending on the circumstances and the offender’s criminal history.

-For more information on domestic assault, see Domestic Violence Laws in Texas.
+For more information on domestic assault, see Texas Domestic Violence Laws.

 Penalties for Simple Assault in Texas